-Exceptional Significant Moderate Limited Very Limited
+(ey Exceptional Significant Moderate Limited Very Limited Undetermined or Not Applicable

 Ranking Guidelines at the Attribute Level Defining to which level a project, program or portfolio will deliver CAMP4W objectives for each attribute category.
-The project/program/portfolio directly and completely addresses the benefits being assessed by the Exceptional The project/program/portfolio directly addresses most elements of the benefits being assessed by the Significant The project/program/portfolio only addresses some elements of the benefits being assessed by the Moderate question/statement or addresses them indirectly.
-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by Limited the question/statement or provides minor indirect benefits.
-The project/program/portfolio does not provide any or very limited benefits to those being assessed by Very Limited Undetermined or Not Applicable The ranking for this project/program/portfolio is not determined at this time or the attribute is not
+Exceptional The project/program/portfolio directly and completely addresses the benefits being assessed by the question/statement.
+Significant The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.
+Moderate The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.
+Limited The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.
+Very Limited The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.
+The project/program/portfolio is not determined at this time or the attribute is not applicable